Allen-Synthesis/EuroPi/software/contrib/sequential_switch.md

 This script acts as a sequential switch, routing a copy of the analogue input to one of the outputs.
 When a gate is received the output is changed.

+- `ain`: the input signal that is copied to one of the 6 output channels
+- `din`: when a rising edge is detected, the active output changes
+- `cv1-6`: one of these will have a copy of `ain`, the others will be zero
+- `button 1`: manually advance the output (on default view), or apply the current option (in menu view)
+- `button 2`: cycle between default & menu views
+- `knob 1`: cycle through the menu items (in menu view)
+- `knob 2`: cycle through the options for the current menu item (in menu view)

-Pressing the left button will manually advance the output, just like a trigger on the digital input.
+Pressing button 1 will manually advance the output, just like a trigger on the digital input.

-Pressing the right button will enter the options menu.
-Use the left knob to advance through the available options.
-The right knob will cycle through the values for the selected option.
-Pressing the left button will apply the current selection.
-Pressing the right button will return to the default view.
+Pressing button 2 will enter the options menu.
+Use knob 1 to advance through the available options.
+Knob 2 will cycle through the values for the selected option.
+Pressing button 1 will apply the current selection.
+Pressing button 2 will return to the default view.

 Options:
 - number of outputs: 2-6, determines the number of output ports used